Thursday 10th April, 2025

 • Correlation between transcriptomics data and clinical outcome

-11:40 am Tumour-Informed and Tumour-Agnostic MRD Solutions for Clinical Drug Development
+11:40 am Tumour-Informed & Tumour-Agnostic MRD Solutions for Clinical Drug Development

 • Shidong Jia Founder & Chief Executive Officer, Predicine